antfie/FoxBot/README.md

 # Contributing

+We welcome contributions to the project.

+# Backlog

+The following is a non-commital list of items we want to work through:

+- Speed test functionality, ping, ICMP
+- Reduce noises and notifications at night when sleeping
+- Consider daily summaries instead of regular updates
+* Solar panel monitoring
+* Weather
+* Home automation?
+* Document how to deploy to Raspberry Pi

 # Credits

 FotBot was created by Anrthony Fielding.
 Alert sounds by [Material Design](https://m2.material.io/design/sound/sound-resources.html) (Google), which are licenced under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).